ToneSyvertsen/NLP/exercices/nlp_q_ch_1.md

 ```
 After wondering for a long time I had to google it :P
 Turns out that the expressing asks if the sent is a subset of a the other text.
-I guess you can use this to look for expressions in different types of text and make a if statement for what to do if this sentence occur?
+I guess you can use this to look for expressions in different types of text and make a if statement for what to do if all this words occur in a text?